Kumki (film): Critical reception

 Kumki received critical acclaim.
 Malathi Rangarajan of The Hindu praised the performances of Vikram and Menon, noting that while Vikram "makes an impact with effective underplay", Menon showed "apt expressions"; she found Ramaiah's dialogues to be a bit "contrived" after a certain point of time.
 Oneindia gave 3 out of 5 saying that while the movie is at times "dragging", the subject makes it an "engaging affair although the climax is predictable".
 Behindwoods also gave the film 3 out of 5 saying that "Kumki definitely lives up to the hype.
 It is a beautifully shot movie with good performances and an emotional core".
 The Times of India rated 3.5 out of 5 to the movie and stated "Prabu Solomon’s ode to love in the times of elephant attacks, holds a lot of promise but sadly flatters only to deceive."
 Pavithra Srinivasan of Rediff gave 3.5 out of 5 and stated "Kumki is an unforgettable ride through the wilds of Tamil Nadu's virgin forests."
 Deccan Herald gave the film 3.5 out of 5 and summarised that "Kumki may not be the year's best film, but definitely can't be looked down upon."
 Bollywoodlife stated "Prabhu Solomon has come up with a neat entertainer, though the slow pace hampers proceedings at some places."

 Box office

 Kumki was made with the budget of ₹ 5 crores.
 The film was a success at the box office.
 The film grossed ₹ 10 crore in 3 days.
 The film grossed more than ₹ 40 crore at the box office.
 The film got Super Hit status at the box office.

 Awards and nominations

+Legacy

+In Thalaivan (2014), Kannan (Santhanam) will only give medicine to the old people if the nurse says "I love you".
+Mistakenly thinking that the nurse is actually in love with him, the song "Solitaley" plays in the background.